Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 When using the frequentist fixed sample methodology, the experiment runtime has to be decided ahead of time, e.g. using a sample size calculator, or prior experience from similar experiments.
 Once the end date of the experiment is reached, or the precision target is met for all primary metrics of the variants, the progress bar is at 100% and we marke the experiment **ready for review**.
-You are now able to confidently make a decision.
+You are now able to confidently make a decision:

 ![Progress bar popover](../../../static/img/interpreting-experiments/progress-bar-fixed-sample.png)